rosenloecher-it/enocean-mqtt-bridge/src/device/nodon_sin22/nodon_sin22.md

 The NodOn SIN-2-2-01 is a 2-channel ON/OFF lighting relay switch.

+As the EEP profile D2-01-12 was not available in the enocean lib (former days), the device is switched via standard rocker switch commands (EEP F6-02-02).
+State changes are read automatically via EEP D2-01-01.
+Maybe these notifications have to be switched on.

+Unfortunatly the device got broken, so changes cannot be tested and there is not support possible any more.

 ## Features
 - Switch and get notifications about state changes.
 - Output JSON